lulav/ros2_fprime_bridge/README.md

 ![GDS screenshot](png/screenshot_gds.png "spring mass dumper")

-In addition, if you open a ROS2 viewer, e.g. [Foxglove](https://foxglove.dev/download), you should also see a similar visualization:
+In addition, if you open a ROS 2 viewer, e.g. [Foxglove](https://foxglove.dev/download), you should also see a similar visualization:

 ![Foxglove screenshot](png/screenshot_foxglove.png "spring mass dumper")